KINGliam254/KINGliam254/README.md

-# 💫 About Me:
-working on Artificial neural networks<br>collaborating on open source design and front end development projects<br>i'm looking for help with Advanced AI and Machine learning algorithms<br>currently learning about deep learning and neural networks and cryptocurrency and blockchain tech<br>Ask me about motorsport, minimalist designs, creative problem-solving, starting impactful tech startups or AI projects
+Hey there!
+I'm Liam 👋
+a tech enthusiast exploring the frontiers of Advanced AI and Cybersecurity.
+My focus lies in building smarter systems, from autonomous robotics to real-time 3D simulations, while ensuring ethical AI governance.
+Skilled in Python, C, and more, I aim to craft innovations that shape the future of technology.

+🚀 What I'm Working On

+🧠 Artificial Neural Networks: Building an image recognition model from scratch with NumPy and Kaggle datasets.

+🤝 What I'm Collaborating On

+🌐 Open-source design and front-end development projects.

+🧩 What I'm Looking for Help With

+🧑‍💻 Advanced AI and machine learning algorithms.

+📚 What I'm Currently Learning

+🤖 Deep learning and neural networks.

+💰 Cryptocurrency and blockchain tech.

+💡 Ask Me About

+🏎️ Motorsport and anything about cars

+🎨 Minimalist designs and creative problem-solving.

+🌟 Starting impactful tech startups or ambitious AI projects.

 ## 🌐 Socials: